Noise-contrastive Online Change Point Detection: Numerical Experiments

 We used CENSREC-1-C\footnote{http://research.nii.ac.jp/src/en/CENSREC-1-C.html} data in the Speech Resource Consortium (SRC) corpora provided by National Institute of Informatics (NII) to test the algorithm in practical tasks.
-The data set contains a clean speech record (MAH\_clean) and the same record corrupted with noise of different magnitude (MAH\_N1\_SNR20, MAH\_N1\_SNR15, MAH\_N1\_SNR10).
+The data set contains a clean speech record (MAH\_clean) and the same record corrupted with noise of different magnitude (MAH\_N1\_SNR20, MAH\_N1\_SNR15).
+The signal plots are showed in Figure \ref{fig:CENSREC}.
 We preprocessed the data as follows.
 First, we normalized the data.
-Next, the audio track was split into $5$ segments with a single change from silence/noise to speech, and then each $10$-th observation was taken.
+Next, we chose $10$ segments with a single change from silence/noise to speech, and then each $10$-th observation was taken.
+The first four segments were used to tune the hyperparameters and the thresholds and the other six were for testing.
 The true change point values were set on the MAH\_clean data set and used in the noisy versions of the record.

-As in the experiments with the artificial data sets, we considered Algorithm \ref{alg:change_point} with three variants of the class $\cf$: polynomials of degree $9$, the linear span of the first $10$ elements of the Fourier basis, and the class of fully connected feed-forward neural networks with architecture $(1, 2, 3, 1)$ and ReLU activations.
-We used the Adam optimizer with $200$ epochs and the learning rate $0.1$ to tune the parameters of the neural network.
-We computed detection delays for each algorithm on each of $5$ segments.
-The results are reported in Table \ref{tabl:2}.